+Students are expected to exhibit professional behaviors and dispositions at all times.
 Students are held to the standards of the George Mason University Honor Code.
 You are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
 Make-up tests, quizzes, assignments, or other grades will be granted for excused absences only.
 Excused absences include: serious illness, official university excused absences and extenuating circumstances.
 It is the student's responsibility to contact the instructor in order to obtain the make-up work.
 Assignments must be turned in at the beginning of class on the specified date due or no credit will be given.